MahirSahin8/krakow-public-transport/README.md

 ---

 ## INTRODUCTION
-Krakow has one of the most developed public transport systems in Poland.
-It combines trams and buses operated by ZTP Krakow, allowing passengers to travel efficiently around the city.
-Tickets can be purchased via vending machines, mobile apps, or directly from drivers.

-The tram network is known for being punctual and environmentally friendly, as many lines run on renewable electricity.
-Buses complement the trams by connecting outer districts and nearby suburbs.
-The system supports both day and night services, ensuring reliable movement at all hours.

-Overall, Krakow's transport system is affordable, modern, and crucial for students, tourists, and workers.
+Krakow’s public transport network combines extensive tram lines and a dense bus system coordinated by ZTP Krakow.
+Tickets are available through vending machines, mobile apps, and drivers, with convenient student discounts and time-based options that support fast transfers.
+High service frequency on core corridors reduces waiting, and real-time arrival boards help riders plan efficiently even during peak hours or bad weather.

+The tram network is particularly valued for punctuality and lower emissions, as many routes operate with modern rolling stock powered by renewable electricity.
+Buses complement trams by reaching outer districts and suburban neighborhoods where tracks are not available.
+Night lines maintain essential connectivity after midnight, ensuring that workers and students can travel safely across the city when regular services pause.

+Looking ahead, Krakow plans to extend several tram lines, introduce more electric buses, and integrate smart ticketing with broader mobility services.
+Pilot projects already test contactless payments, QR validation, and dynamic passenger information.
+These improvements aim to shorten travel times, relieve congestion, and further lower emissions, positioning Krakow as a leading example of sustainable urban transport in Central Europe.

 ---